KILTprotocol/sdk-js/docs/getting-started.md

   { signingKeyPairType: 'ed25519' }
 )
 const tx = await ctype.store(identity)

-await Kilt.BlockchainUtils.submitSignedTx(tx, {
+// either sign and send in one step await Kilt.BlockchainUtils.submitSignedTx(tx, {
   resolveOn: Kilt.BlockchainUtils.IS_IN_BLOCK,
 })

+// or step by step
+const chain = Kilt.connect()
+const signed = chain.signTx(identity, tx)
+await chain.submitSignedTxWithReSigns(tx)
 ```

 Please note that the **same CTYPE can only be stored once** on the blockchain.